Benefits of Faux over Real Wood

 4. They weigh a fraction of real wood: A solid beam can be very heavy, and often require professionals and expensive equipment to install successfully.
 Faux beams, on the other hand, are so light that they can be installed by just two people.

-5. They’re very easy to install: Along with a ladder, all you need for installing these beams are screws and simple construction glue.
+5. They’re very easy to install: Along with a ladder, all you need for installing these beams are mounting blocks, screws and simple construction glue.
 A real wood beam, on the other hand, requires bracing for safe installation.

 6. They have many applications: Simple parallel beam placements, truss designs on vaulted ceilings, coffered designs, fireplace mantels and more.
 Take a look at our photo gallery and testimonials to see the gorgeous design projects people have created.